 skip to main content

-Amid urgent national security, cybersecurity and data privacy threats, companies require deeply experienced counsel to respond strategically to potentially crippling data incidents, so they can get back to business.
-Led by the nation’s leading legal advisors on national security and data-related regulatory matters, we help boards and top executives safely navigate high-impact breaches and related cyber incidents, and offer specialized regulatory advice in the transactional and compliance contexts.
+Amid urgent national security, cybersecurity and data privacy threats, companies require experienced counsel to advise on an ever-changing privacy and cybersecurity compliance landscape and respond to potentially crippling data incidents so they can get back to business.
+Led by some of the world’s leading legal advisors on national security and data-related regulatory matters, we help boards and top executives safely navigate high-impact breaches and related cyber incidents, and offer specialized regulatory advice in the transactional and compliance contexts.

 Mitigating Cybersecurity Risks Related to the Coronavirus